m-sureshraj/thoughts/aws-resource-explorer/post.md

 So, I slowly started digging into these resources to understand their use.
 I knew each region had the VPC enabled by default, but I didn't know much about the resources associated with them.
 There were several resources related to Redis, ElastiCache, Athena, etc.
-To make it more confusing, the resource count was not consistent across regions that I had never used.
+To make it more confusing, the resource count was inconsistent across regions I had never used.

 In the end, I managed to understand that all of these resources, except the ones I created, were created by AWS by default.
 The info help sidebar was helpful in understanding them, and many of them can’t be deleted as well.